hackerfactor/SEAL/FORMATS.md

 - The data type must be `ST` (short text, not more than 1024 characters) or `LT` (long text).
 - The data contains the SEAL record `<seal ... />`.

+## XML, HTML, and SVG
+The SGML family of text formatting includes XML (data), HTML (web page text), and SVG (vector graphics).

+Typical tags are in the format `<tag optional attributes>...</tag>`.
+Tags can also be self-closing, such as `<tag ... />`.
+All tags must begin with a letter, underscore, or colon, and can be additional letters, numbers, colons, periods, or hyphens.
+The tag's name ends when it reaches a space or `>` character.

+All proper SGML files begin with a root tag that includes all other document tags, such as `<html> ... </html>` or `<svg> ... </svg>`.

+There are also two types of special tags that can appear anywhere in the document, including outside the scope of the root tag.
+These are:
+- Definitions.
+These use the format `<! ... >`.
+These instructions are well-defined as part of the SGML/XML standard.
+They include `<!-- ... -->` for comments and `<!DOCTYPE ... >` for defining the document type.
+- Processing instructions.
+These use the format `<?type ... ?>`.
+If the type is known by the pre-processor (e.g., <?php ... ?>`), then the pre-processor may interpret the code.
+Unprocessed instructions are ignored and treated as comments by the renderer (e.g., your web browser).

+The SEAL record(s) MUST be evaluated after any other definitions and non-SEAL processing instructions have been applied.
+The intent is for the end-user to validate the file, and not any intermediary data processor.

+SEAL records are stored in a `<?seal ... ?>` processing instruction.
+If the rendering system understands the SEAL signature tag, it can validate the XML, HTML, or SVG signature.
+- The SEAL tags can appear anywhere in the file, but are global in scope.
+Ideally, the first SEAL record should appear before the root tag and after any initial definitions or processing instructions.
+When appending, the SEAL records should appear after the appended data.
+- The SEAL record covers the raw document.
+Changes to spacing, newline encodings, and tag capitalizations results in an invalid signature.
+This intentional lack of canonicalization prevents the document from undergoing subtle alterations that could impact the content.
+(E.g., Switching between CRLF, LF, and extra spaces to encode a steganographic message will result in a change to the signature.)

+The insertion process should try to identify and retain the newline character (DOS "CRLF" or unix "LF").

+## Plain Text
+Plain text in UTF-8 encoding can be signed by appending a SEAL record to the file.
+The insertion process should try to identify and retain the newline character (DOS "CRLF" or unix "LF").

+Unlike other format support, plain text cannot have hidden signatures.
+The user viewing the file *will* see the raw SEAL record.

 ## Unknown file formats
 Unknown text file formats may include a SEAL record.
 The record must match the SEAL regular expression: `@<seal seal=[0-9]+[^>]* s=[^>]+/>@`